bridgethaney/Map_Design_Tiles/README.md

 This featured data can be found at this [source](https://data.cityofnewyork.us/Health/DOHMH-School-Cafeteria-inspections/9hxz-c2kj).

+The area of focus is New York City and surrounding areas.

 ### Zoom Level

 The minimum zoom level is 10, while the maximum is 14.
 This ensures that there is enough detail given in the map without patterns of data or locations disappearing.